craigmayhew/ethereum-contracts/README.md

 ## The 33 problem

-Best explained by numberphile (completely unaffiliated with this project or bigprimes.net): https://www.youtube.com/watch?v=wymmCdLdPvM
+Best explained by numberphile (completely unaffiliated with me, this project or bigprimes.net): https://www.youtube.com/watch?v=wymmCdLdPvM

 Very simply, the formula `33 = a^3 + b^3 + c^3` has no known solutions.
-If you find one, sending the correct a, b and c values to the 33 ethereum contract (address to be added here soon) will pay out the value of the contract to you.
+If you find one, sending the correct a, b and c values to the "33" ethereum contract (address to be added here soon) will pay out the value of the contract to you.

-Deployed to rinkeby testnet: https://rinkeby.etherscan.io/address/0xd805430a5c43427302c4ef3a2368ee4833b14369#code
+Deployed to rinkeby testnet (DO NOT SEND FUNDS HERE): https://rinkeby.etherscan.io/address/0xd805430a5c43427302c4ef3a2368ee4833b14369#code